Teaching English in Spain: Living in Spain

 Health Benefits

-The Spanish people are covered by a universal healthcare system called the Sistema Sanitario Público.
+Residents of Spain are covered by a universal healthcare system called the Sistema Sanitario Público.
 In addition to the public healthcare system, there are many Spaniards who prefer to use the private clinics located throughout the country.
 User fees are paid out-of-pocket or through private health insurance.

 Retirement Age